Golapadeog/hugo-theme-zzo/README.ko.md

   dev-to = ""
   gitea = ""

+[fuseOptions]
+  ignoreDiacritics = false # ignore diacritics during search (example: "crème pâtissière aux œufs" = "creme patissiere aux oeufs") distance = 100 # Determines how close the match must be to the beginning of the content

 [donationOptions]
   enable = false # if set, the donation button will show up on the single page. alipay = "" # Alipay QR Code image (example path: images/donation/alipay-qrcode.png) and put your file at root/static/images/donation/